NukeBase

 Operation-Specific Subscriptions

-Listen for specific types of operations:
+Listen for specific types of operations by prefixing your path with an operation type:

 Operation-specific subscription examples